 - Maraton – This is the covered stand opposite Betonarme and is where the Apaçiler make their noise (see below for ‘Apaçiler’ explanation).
 It’s also where we like to sit/stand, too.

 - Kale Arkası – This is the cheapest stand as it’s behind the goals.
 It’s also not covered – so if it starts raining while you’re at the match…

-There are artist’s impressions and promises of a new stadium in the pipeline, too…it’s just that this pipeline seems to keep growing in length, with a few bendy bits thrown in, too, just for good measure…
+It’s just that this pipeline seems to keep growing in length.
+With a few bendy bits thrown in, too, just for good measure…

 Fethiyespor – Official Colours

 Fethiyespor’s official club colours are Lacivert-Beyaz (Dark Blue & White).

 In previous seasons, if you went to a match, the team seemed to be playing in all manner of colours that bore little or no resemblance to lacivert-beyaz (guess this is football).

 For the 2023-24 season, we’re happy enough because the new kit design has been announced and, along with other colours, we do still have some evidence of the blue and white.